Anna Karenina

 Anna Karenina (Анна Каренина) is a novel, first published in book form in 1878, by the Russian author Leo Tolstoy.
-Tolstoy called it his first true novel.
+Often considered to be among the greatest works of world literature, Tolstoy himself called it his first true novel.
 It was initially released in serial installments from 1875 to 1877, all but the last part appearing in the periodical The Russian Messenger.
 By the time he was finishing up the last installments, Tolstoy was in an anguished state of mind having come to hate it but finished it unwillingly.

 The novel deals with themes of betrayal, faith, family, marriage, Imperial Russian society, desire, and the differences between rural and urban life.
 The story centres on an extramarital affair between Anna and cavalry officer Count Alexei Kirillovich Vronsky that scandalises the social circles of Saint Petersburg and forces the young lovers to flee to Italy in pursuit of happiness, but after they return to Russia, their lives further unravel.

 Trains are a motif throughout the novel, with several major plot points taking place either on passenger trains or at stations in Saint Petersburg or elsewhere in Russia.
 The story takes place against the backdrop of the liberal reforms initiated by Emperor Alexander II of Russia and the rapid societal transformations that followed.
 The novel has been adapted into various media including theatre, opera, film, television, ballet, figure skating, and radio drama.